lukastk/old-lukastk.github.io/index.md

   The government organisation DAAD funded my internship in the *Nonlinear Dynamics and Control* group, led by Dr. Philipp Hövel, at TU Berlin.
 The research was in the field of network theory, applied specifically to epidemics, working on various datasets provided by the German government.

   - Collaborated within a team of three to produce an analysis of the dynamics of the German cattle-trade network, to explore avenues of disease spread prevention.
   - Wrote fast and efficient programs in C++ to simulate epidemic dynamics on large-scale networks.
-Repository <a target="_blank" href="https://github.com/lukastk/epidemic_simulator"></a>.
+Find the repository <a target="_blank" href="https://github.com/lukastk/epidemic_simulator">here</a>.
   - Created visualisations of the dynamics of the epidemics of complex networks using d3.js and graph_tool.